ShinysArc/dotfiles/README.md

-# dotfiles

-My config files for my laptop running on Arch Linux.
+# Dotfiles and Archlinux installation

+## About

+This project is mainly for personal use, and allows me to easily create a new machine running Arch.

 | Software | Name |
 |--|--|